-- Integrate a house rule that when study time begins, the TV and radio are off (no distractions).
+- Make a house rule that when children are doing their homework, the TV and radio are off.

-- Have your children use a 'Stay at Home' notebook to write down their assignments so that parents are aware of when they are due.
+- Have your children use a 'Stay at Home' notebook to write down their assignments so that parents are aware of the due dates.

-- Keeping general school supplies on hand and check with your children about their needs.
+- Keep general school supplies on hand and ask your children about their specific needs.